smartdevicelink/sdl_app_library_guides/docs/Other SDL Features/Remote Control Vehicle Features/index.md

 With the saved remote control capabilities struct you can build a UI to display modules to the user by getting the location of the module and the area that it services.
 This maps to the grid that you got in `Setting the User's Seat`.

 !!!
 Note
 This data is only available when connected to SDL 6.0+ systems.
-On previous systems, only one module per module type was available, so it's location didn't matter.
+On previous systems, only one module per module type was available, so its location didn't matter.
 You won't be able to build a custom UI for those cases and should use a generic UI instead.
 !!!

 @![iOS]